 The second useful observation is that for any two different points M and M' there is a reflection that carries M over to M'.
-In fact, this reflection is uniquely defined: its axis is the middle perpendicular to the segment MM'.
+In fact, this reflection is uniquely defined: its axis is the perpendicular bisector of the segment MM'.